Are Ants Animals?

-Ants are animals.
-They’re classified under the Kingdom Animalia and are in fact one of the most abundant animals on earth with a known total of more than 10,000 species.
+Yes, ants are animals.
+In fact, they are one of the most abundant animals on earth with a known total of more than 10,000 species.

 What Are Animals?

-By definition, animals are multicellular and eukaryotic organisms.
-Meaning, they’re composed of many integrated and independent cells that each have a nucleus and are enclosed within a nuclear envelope.
+Animals are multicellular and eukaryotic organisms.
+This means that they’re composed of multiple cells that each have a nucleus.

 They’re also characterized by the following: